Ponzi Scheme - $15.6 Million

-In 2008 the Los Angeles Superior Court preliminarily approved a settlement of $900,000 to pay workers who performed work on a City of Pasadena project who were not paid the required prevailing wages.
+The Los Angeles Superior Court preliminarily approved a settlement of $900,000 to pay workers who performed work on a City of Pasadena project who were not paid the required prevailing wages.
 The plaintiffs’ employer claimed a legal exemption from the pay requirements.
 Donahoo & Associates challenged the employer’s arguments and won a ruling in the workers' favor.

-In 2008 the Orange County Superior Court preliminarily approved a settlement of $500,000 to pay workers who performed work on an Orange County public works project who were misclassified and paid in a lower classification.
+The Orange County Superior Court preliminarily approved a settlement of $500,000 to pay workers who performed work on an Orange County public works project who were misclassified and paid in a lower classification.

 Donahoo & Associates represented homeowners suffering from construction defects, including moisture intrusion into the plaintiffs’ residences.
 The case sought damages against the builder and subcontractors for defective concrete foundations that caused property damage.
 Donahoo and Associates recovered $3 million on behalf of the homeowners.

-In 2007 Donahoo & Associates was designated by the United States District Court to act as class counsel to represent 265 purchasers who entered into agreements to purchase condominiums in a luxury condominium project.
+Donahoo & Associates was designated by the United States District Court to act as class counsel to represent 265 purchasers who entered into agreements to purchase condominiums in a luxury condominium project.
 The developer was sued after cancelling the project.

-In 2007 Donahoo & Associates represented a woman who was the victim of employment discrimination.
+Donahoo & Associates represented a woman who was the victim of employment discrimination.
 Donahoo and Associates successfully resolved the case before trial in a confidential settlement.